Salkantay Hike 5D/4N

 - Train ticket from Hydroelectric Station to Aguas Calientes (optional)

-- Hot springs entrance in Aguas Calientes (10 soles per person and 1 sol to rent a locker)
+- Hot springs entrance in Aguas Calientes (optional)

 What to Bring